 Another significant plan to improve border security, passed into law on 16 December, concerns the implementation of military zones along the country’s borders.
 As currently conceived, the plan is focused on the south, and will entail closing all but certain roads and paths to civilian traffic, with any vehicle that violates these zones being apprehended.
 This plan will require very close co-ordination with neighbouring countries and announcement would be made in due course.

-The Minister of Defence Mohamed Bargati has also made a statement that was described by some as “very strongly worded”.
+The Minister of Defence Mohamed Barghathi has also made a statement that was described by some as “very strongly worded”.
 The statement was made 15 December 2012 in the third extraordinary gathering of Army Officers in the town of Zintan.
-Bargati dismissed calls to exclude some of professional army officers and include figures without any military background in leading positions of the Libyan army as irresponsible and nonsensical.
+Barghathi dismissed calls to exclude some of professional army officers and include figures without any military background in leading positions of the Libyan army as irresponsible and nonsensical.

-Bargati said such a course of action would be disastrous and would perpetuate insecurity by hindering efforts to build a professional national army.
+Barghathi said such a course of action would be disastrous and would perpetuate insecurity by hindering efforts to build a professional national army.
 He insisted on the independence of the Libyan army and said that decisions affecting the military would be made by professional military people.

 The minister emphasised the crucial role the revolutionaries played in the toppling of Qaddafi’s regime, but insisted that any revolutionaries who joined the national army must be disciplined and adhrere to military law.
 The remarks were a thinly-veiled warning directed at several revolutionary brigades which, whilst notionally under the Ministry of Defence, still continue to operate autonomously and often irresponsibly.